andrakis/node-lithp/README.md

 The basic syntax is very Lisp-like, however it has its own runtime library that uses much different names, design, and implementation.
-For instance, the Lithp code is broken down in OpChains, function calls, and literal values, and these are used to run the program.
-In comparison, Lisp often uses a low level virtual machine or assembly language to run your code.
+For instance, the Lithp code is broken down in OpChains, function calls, and literal values, and these are interpreted to run the program.
+In comparison, Lisp implementations often uses a low level virtual machine or compiles your code to an executable.

 It also borrows from Erlang, in that it supports the following constructs: